Showing posts with label picnic spots. Show all posts

 Coming in from the south, you’re greeted with a scenic lookout - Audrey Harris Park - that offers stunning views before you descend into the ranch.
 From there, you can spot everything from the white picket fence shaped like Nevada to runners hitting the trails, dog walkers, and people simply soaking in the views from the benches.

-In just a short 30-minute walk at the park, I encountered so much—tons of wildlife, different landscapes, and a cute nature trail that leads to a charming wooden bridge.
+In just a short 30-minute walk at the park, you can encounter wildlife, different landscapes, and a cute nature trail that leads to a charming wooden bridge.
 From there, a wooden walkway takes you along the gorgeous hills, and a zigzagging trail brings you right back to the heart of the ranch.

 Whether you’re attending a special event, taking a scenic walk, watching wildlife, enjoying the views, walking your furry friends, or just relaxing with a picnic, Bartley Ranch Park never disappoints.
 It’s a place I keep coming back to, and I’m so excited to share it with all of you.